smartsnake/Parking_Ticket_App/README.md

 You're going to have to create an account.

 3. Open the Camera app on your phone and scan the QR code.
+It may take sometime to compile.

 4. Enjoy real time app development.
+If a 'Accessing view manager...' error comes up, you may Dismiss this message.